VMware ESXi: BIG-IP VE User’s Guide¶

 Note

-If the subnet associated with the management NIC does not have DHCP, you must assign a new IP address by using the BIG-IP Configuration utility tool.
+If the subnet associated with the management NIC lacks DHCP, you must assign a new IP address by using the BIG-IP Configuration utility tool.

 About single NIC and multi-NIC configurations¶

-A typical BIG-IP VE configuration might include four NICs: one for management, one for internal, one for external, and one for high availability.
+A typical BIG-IP VE configuration can include four NICs: one for management, one for internal, one for external, and one for high availability.

 However, if you want to create a VM for a quick test, you can create a configuration with just one NIC.
 In this case, BIG-IP VE creates basic networking objects for you.